bigboxer23/meural-control/README.md

 ## Content Sources
 Presently google photos is the sole supported content source (other than passing an arbitrary URL to the web server's API endpoint).
-Each of the sources will iterate through its content and display a new item from the source each hour.
+Each of the sources will iterate through its content and display a new item from the source by the period defined by `scheduler-time` value set in `application.properties` file

 ### Google Photos
 To setup google photos integration, navigate to <a href='https://developers.google.com/photos/library/guides/get-started-java'>here</a>